 The CINTAS Foundation Brandon Fradd Fellowship in Music Composition competition is offered annually.

 Since 1963, the CINTAS Foundation has awarded over 24 fellowships in music composition.
 In addition to supporting Cuban artists, many early in their careers, the CINTAS Foundation also maintains a growing collection of works by past awardees and other esteemed Cuban artists.
-For the purpose of historical value and documentation, award recipients are encouraged to submit signed music scores (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.
+For historical value and documentation, award recipients are encouraged to submit signed music scores (i.e., representative samples of their work) to be added to the CINTAS Fellows Collection after the grant period.

-Artist's and Project Statements
+Artist and Project Statements

 Letters of Recommendation

 Candidates must submit two letters of recommendation with the application.
 Letters may be submitted separately, if necessary, but must be received by the application deadline.
 Each letter of recommendation must be submitted as a PDF attached to an email, with the recommender's signature and written in English or Spanish (please see the attached form).